jozzydgr8/simplebankweb/README.md

 - 🌙 **Dark Mode** – Provide a theme switcher for better user experience.

+-  **password reset and account deletion** – Provide and send reset emails and delete accounts.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).